One Day in the Life of a Chinook

 Not exactly . . .

 Many believe that the word "Chinook" means "snow eater" . . .
-A strong Chinook can make a foot of snow all but vanish in a day as the snow partially melts, and partially evaporates in the dry wind.
-Actually, the true origin of the name is that "Chinook Wind" in the fur trade era meant that the wind came from the direction of the country of the Chinook Indians (the lower Columbia River, i.e. from across the Rocky Mountains).
-To see how the Chinook winds can affect snow cover along the east slope of the Rockies in Montana and Canada, click on the Hot Link below.
+A strong Chinook can make a foot of snow all but vanish in a day as the snow partially melts, and partially evaporates (sublimates) in the dry wind.
+Others believe the true origin of the name is that "Chinook Wind" in the fur trade era meant that the wind was coming from the direction of the Chinook Indians (the lower Columbia River).

 HOT LINKS